dimkr/tootik/README.md

 The server verifies HTTP signatures of requests to /inbox/%s, using the sender's key.
 They key is cached to reduce the amount of outgoing requests.

-In addition, the server ignores incoming requests from users not followed by any local user.
-This means that federated user A cannot follow local user B (= send a Follow activity) until at least one local user (B or another user) follows A.
+In addition, the server ignores incoming requests from unknown users, not followed by any local user and not addressed by any local post.
+This means that federated user A cannot follow local user B (= send a Follow activity) until at least one local user (B or another user) follows A or sends a post to A.

 ## Credits and Legal Information